nuxt/docs/en/guide/configuration.md

 description: By default, Nuxt.js is configured to cover most use cases.
 This default configuration can be overwritten by using the `nuxt.config.js` file.
 ---

 > By default, Nuxt.js is configured to cover most use cases.
-This default configuration can be overwritten by modifying the `nuxt.config.js` file.
+This default configuration can be overwritten with the `nuxt.config.js` file.

 ### build